r0hitm/playlisty/README.md

 Track your songs across playlists and organize with bird’s eye view.

+⚠ The App is in `development mode`, and I have requested the Spotify team for `Extended Quota Mode` which can take upto 6 weeks.
+As such, anyone whose email account I do not add manually, will not be able to use the app.
+Let's wait patiently and hope for the best. 🤞

+⚠ If you want to try the app nonetheless, contact me and I will add your email to the list. **Note**: There is a limit of 25 users, so I might not be able to add everyone.

 ## Disclaimer

 This is a personal project and I am not affiliated with Spotify in any way.
 I saw a need for this tool and built it for my personal use.
 I am sharing it with the community in the hope that it will be useful to others as well.